What can we learn from the conformal noninvariance of the Klein-Gordon equation?: In the de Broglie-Bohm approach

 Because of the form of the first equation, which is reminiscent of the relativistic and conformally invariant equation $g_{\mu\nu}p^\mu p^\nu=-m^2c^2$, one is tempted to postulate, as it is done in the nonrelativistic regime, that the 4-velocity of the particle should be written as,

-Here, the second identity is obtained by substituting the first identity into Eq.\,(\ref{RealPart}) and then taking the total derivative of the resulting equation with respect to an affine parameter $\tau$.
-The Christoffel symbol emerges from the partial derivative of the metric.
-Because the second identity in Eq.\,(\ref{4Velocity}) has the form of a geodesic equation corrected by a ``potential-gradient'' force, that extra term in the geodesic equation could be interpreted as the relativistic generalization of the quantum potential.
-The sum in the right-hand side of Eq.\,(\ref{RealPart}) would then be interpreted as an effective, or a ``quantum'', mass term for the particle.
+The second identity in this equation is obtained by substituting the first into Eq.\,(\ref{RealPart}) and then taking the total derivative of the resulting equation with respect to an affine parameter $\tau$.
+The parentheses on the right-hand side of Eq.\,(\ref{4Velocity}) would then be interpreted as an effective, or a ``quantum'', mass term for the particle.

 Unfortunately, since the term $\Box R$ is not in general positive-definite, such an interpretation encounters the issue of tachyonic solutions.
-Among the proposals \cite{Shojai,Nikolic,ApJ} to remedy this issue, there has been the suggestion to postulate that the equation of motion for the quantum particle in curved spacetime should rather be written as \cite{Shojai},
+Among the proposals \cite{Shojai,Nikolic,ApJ} to remedy this issue, there has been the suggestion to postulate that the equation of motion for the particle in curved spacetime should rather be written as \cite{Shojai},

 This equation looks again like a corrected geodesic equation, but with a more involved force term on the right-hand side.
-The content inside the last parentheses is then thought of as being $\ln(\mathcal{M}/m)$, where $\mathcal{M}$ is thus interpreted as a quantum mass for the particle by defining\footnote{Note that we chose to define here $\mathcal{M}$ with an extra factor of $\frac{1}{2}$ in the exponential, in contrast to the definition given in Ref.\,\cite{Shojai} where such a factor of $\frac{1}{2}$ appears instead as a multiplicative constant on the right-hand side of Eq.\,(\ref{ModifiedGeodesic}).
-This does not alter our subsequent discussion and conclusion.
+The content inside the last parentheses is then thought of as being $\ln(\mathcal{M}/m)$, where $\mathcal{M}$ is thus interpreted as the ``quantum mass" for the particle by defining\footnote{Note that we chose to define here $\mathcal{M}$ with an extra factor of $\frac{1}{2}$ in the exponential, in contrast to the definition given in Ref.\,\cite{Shojai} where such a factor appears instead as a multiplicative constant on the right-hand side of Eq.\,(\ref{ModifiedGeodesic}).
+This does not alter our subsequent conclusion.
 The reason behind our choice is that it allows us to neatly see the analogy in the formalism ---and the difference in the physics--- of the more familiar effect of conformal transformations on the geodesic equation.} \cite{Shojai},